Universal-Debloater-Alliance/universal-android-debloater-next-generation/CONTRIBUTING.md

 You should be careful with mass-editing anyways.
 Even if the verification is successful, the effects [might not be what you expect](https://en.wikipedia.org/wiki/Scunthorpe_problem).

+Since AI is non-deterministic, the version number is optional, but it's helpful to know how "intelligent" it is.
+AI edits are non-reproducible, so "verification scripts" are useless.

 ### Branching strategy

 As for our branching strategy, we're using [Trunk-Based Development](https://trunkbaseddevelopment.com/#one-line-summary).